Rafflecopter/node-qb/README.md

 Options:

 - `discovery_prefix: 'my-soa-discovery'` (required) - Redis key prefix for the discovery service.
 This must be same across all qb instances that want to talk to each other.
+- `ttl: 5000` (default: 5s (in ms)) - Time to live between cached subscriber requests.
+Use a large one for long-term subscribers.

 Example: